moteer/DE-313019-database-basics/07_dabase_basics/exercises.Exercise1.md

    - create an endpoint for book and customer entity to add e.g. /books/add
    - another endpoint to read /books
    - another endpoint to read /customers

+33. Create a search functionality where one can find
+   - books by name and year
+   - customers by name
+   - customers using a like pattern

+35.